 Aoife’s interests outside of strength and conditioning training include running.
 She completed her 1st Dublin Marathon in 2019 and have completed one on a yearly basis since.

 In the future Aoife hope to improve her knowledge in endurance training in order to help people with their running goals no matter how big or small.

 Claire Brady graduated from DCU with a BSc in Athletic Therapy & Training in 2009.
 She then completed a MSc in Sports Performance through the University of Limerick in 2014.
 Claire is also Certified Strength & Conditioning Specialist (CSCS) and her main areas of interest are human movement, injury prevention, sports performance and general health and fitness.

 Claire lectured on the Strength and Conditioning course in Limerick Institute of Technology in 2013-15 delivering modules in Anatomy, Physiology, Biomechanics and Speed and Endurance Development.

-Currently, Claire is in her 4th year of a PhD in Strength and Conditioning through the University of Limerick in the area of Strength and Power diagnostic and she is also a Setanta college tutor delivering modules Functional Screening and Speed Development while also working in Gravity Fitness.
+Recently, Claire graduated from the University of Limerick with a Doctor of Philosophy in Strength and Conditioning.
+She is also a Setanta college tutor delivering modules Functional Screening and Speed Development while also working in Gravity Fitness.